svenvanheugten/graphdataloader/README.md

         return hash(self.id)
 ```

-Now, resolving a `Blog`'s author and then resolving the author's name does just one request!
-Only if you also resolve the author's rating, a second request goes out.
+Now, getting a `Blog`'s author and then getting the author's name does just one request.
+Only if you also get the author's rating, a second request goes out.